-I came from a long line of strong women.
-A great grandmother, Nannie, that was left by her family during the Russian Revolution and found her way back to the US when she was 18.
-A Nana who was an orphan, had 6 children, lost 1 of them, was married to a man that lived a dual life and gave her family everything they needed.
+I come from a long line of strong women.
+A great grandmother, Nannie, who was left by her family during the Russian Revolution and found her way back to the US when she was 18.
+A Nana who was an orphan, had 6 children, lost 1 of them, was married to a man that lived a dual life and provided everything for her family.
 A grandma who was the only english speaking member of her household, witnessed her brother get hit by a car, survived the death of her two sons and worked herself to the bone to cultivate a talented woman like my mom.

 These women were strong.
-They held it all together during times where I'm sure falling apart was just a breath away.
-As hard as I have tried, breaking through the barrier of strength isn't an option for them.
-Uncovering the trauma and wounds of the past could never be done in front of me.
+They held it all together during times where falling apart was just a breath away.
+Because I am an empath, I have tried to break through their barrier of strength.
+Not because I want them to become weaker, but because I can see that there is a story that I need to hear.
+But uncovering the trauma and wounds of their pasts could never be done in front of me.

-Somehow, I wasn't given that gene.
+Somehow, I wasn't given the gene of their strength.
 I can't hold back my tears and questions.
-All of my fears and hurt are so in front of my face that whenever they come up I grab my pen and paper and begin to write.
-They sit in my stomach until I eat them away or express them.
+All of my fears and hurt are in front of my face.
+Whenever they come up I grab my pen and paper and begin to write.
+Or they will sit in my stomach until I eat them away or express them.

 I have been told that I am the voice of all of the stronger women in my life who didn't feel vulnerable enough to speak.

 Nannie, I carry your dark state of mind sometimes and I promise you that I will be the voice to heal people.

 Nana, I will marry a good man and always do the best for my children.